 There’s one weird situation though last year.
 I had one customer who complained that the jeans I shipped her had two huge holes in the crotch area which I think is very impossible for me to miss because:

-- The holes were too big and VERY impossible to be missed by anyone
+- The holes were too big and VERY impossible to be overlooked by anyone

-- I bought the item, washed it, ironed, and took pictures of it, I would have seen those very big holes.
-I also remove lint on garments if there are any prior to packing using the rolling lint remover, I would have seen the damage if it was there.
+- I bought the item, washed it, ironed it, and took pictures of it, I would have seen those very big holes.
+I also remove lint on garments if there is any prior to packing using the rolling lint remover, I would have seen the damage if it was there.

 - She sent me a pic of the jeans while she was wearing them outside (Why would you still wear jeans with two big holes in the crotch area?)

 - The denim jeans are stretchable.
-I had two theories, (1) it wasn’t her size and she tried to wear it even if it’s too small for her, or (2) the pics she sent me of the damaged garment is not the one that I shipped her.
+I had two theories, (1) it wasn’t her size and she tried to wear it even if it was too small for her, or (2) the pics she sent me of the damaged garment were not the ones that I shipped her.

 I declined to accept the return.
 The weird thing was, she gave me a 5-star review rating.